neo4j-examples/sdn-university/Readme.md

 If you'd like to run this application using the fast bolt driver against a standalone Neo4j instance then you will need to do the following.

-1. Mark sure you have a [Neo4j](http://neo4j.org) instance installed and running.
+1. Make sure you have a [Neo4j](http://neo4j.org) instance installed and running.
 1. Change the `pom.xml` to comment out the embedded driver and the embedded neo4j instance dependencies and instead uncomment the bolt driver.
 1. You'll need to provide connection credentials for the database to the bolt driver.
-To do this is to set the Neo4j username and password in `src/main/resources/application.properties`
+To do this, set the Neo4j username and password in `src/main/resources/application.properties`
     ```
     spring.data.neo4j.uri=bolt://localhost
     spring.data.neo4j.username=<your username>